greg-js/arch-wiki-md-repo/wiki/_content/english/Desktop entries.md

 Users can override system-wide `*.desktop` files by copying them into the user-specific `~/.config/autostart/` folder.

-For an explanation of the desktop file standard refer to [Desktop Entry Specification](http://standards.freedesktop.org/desktop-entry-spec/latest/).
 For a more specific description of directories used, [Desktop Application Autostart Specification](http://standards.freedesktop.org/autostart-spec/autostart-spec-latest.html).

 **Note:** This method is supported only by XDG-compliant desktop environments.
 Tools like [dapper](https://aur.archlinux.org/packages/dapper/), [dex](https://www.archlinux.org/packages/?name=dex), or [fbautostart](https://aur.archlinux.org/packages/fbautostart/) can be used to offer XDG autostart in unsupported desktop environments as long as some other autostart mechanism exists.
 Use the existing mechanism to start the xdg compliant autostart tool.